ACT Major Projects Conference 2025

 Commonwealth Avenue Bridge Renewal Project

-• As one of two major crossings over the Lake, the Commonwealth Avenue Bridge is one of the busiest transport hubs in Canberra.
+• As one of two major crossings over the lake, the Commonwealth Avenue Bridge is one of the busiest transport hubs in Canberra.

 • The proposed improvements to the Bridge are essential to extend its life and to meet the current and future transport needs of our National Capital.

-• Project Overview and Updates
+• Project overview and updates.

 12:00 - 12:30